TheAttentionSeeker5050/ChadifierApp2/Readme.md

 ## Description

 Chadifier App is a habit-tracking application designed to help users cultivate healthy habits and maintain a balanced lifestyle.
+For the moment data persistence (local or remote) not implemented.

 ## Features